thedavecarroll/hugotest.thedavecarroll.com/content/powershell/module-poshdyndnsapi.md

 There are currently 28 commands available to the user.

-To see complete examples and command syntax, please visit the [module help][2] site.
+To see complete examples and command syntax, please visit the module help site.

 #### Session